sameershukla/JavaFPLearning/README.md

 # Fundamentals

 1. In Java, a lambda expression is a type of anonymous function that can be used to represent a block of code that can be passed as an argument to a method or stored in a variable.
 When a Java compiler encounters a lambda expression in the source code, it performs several steps to detect and process it:
-   Parsing: The Java compiler parses the lambda expression to determine its syntax and identify the variables that are used in the expression.
+   **Parsing**: The Java compiler parses the lambda expression to determine its syntax and identify the variables that are used in the expression.
-   Type Inference: The compiler infers the types of the lambda parameters based on the context in which the lambda expression is used.
+   **Type Inference**: The compiler infers the types of the lambda parameters based on the context in which the lambda expression is used.
-   Creation of a Functional Interface: A lambda expression is only valid if it can be assigned to a functional interface.
+   **Creation of a Functional Interface**: A lambda expression is only valid if it can be assigned to a functional interface.
 A functional interface is an interface with a single abstract method.
 If the lambda expression matches the signature of the functional interface, the compiler creates an instance of that interface and assigns the lambda expression to it.
-   Compilation: Finally, the compiler compiles the lambda expression and generates bytecode that can be executed by the Java Virtual Machine (JVM).
+   **Compilation**: Finally, the compiler compiles the lambda expression and generates bytecode that can be executed by the Java Virtual Machine (JVM).
    During compilation, the lambda expression is translated into a class file that implements the functional interface.
 The class file contains a method that implements the lambda expression, as well as any captured variables and their values.
 When the lambda expression is executed, the JVM creates an instance of this class and invokes the method on that instance.